4st0lfo1337/FORK-Hyprlain/README.md

 - Bug fixes for the hypr-sounds, and for it to detect only your actions;
 - How to install The hypr-sounds script via Cargo;
+- Readme update on how the script works;
 - Zsh Shell Config + Plugins;
 - Zsh Shell Lain Theme.